 In the method of delivery with FCA rule, through which approximately 40 percent of international commercial transactions take place, the seller transfers the goods to the supervision of the first carrier at the designated date and place as soon as he completes the customs procedures, and all costs and risks related to the goods pass to the buyer.
 The responsibility of the seller ends before the goods are loaded, especially in the transports made by sea in FCA delivery, which can be used in all transport modes.
 However, especially in payment with the letter of credit, banks demand a bill of lading containing the loading notification from the seller, and since the seller’s delivery liability ends before the goods are loaded into the ship, this causes a problem.

 Incoterms® 2020 offers an additional option with the new arrangement.
-If the parties agree, the seller has the right to request a bill of lading with a transport document stating that the goods have been loaded from the buyer.
+If the parties agree, the seller has the right to request a bill of lading with a transport document stating that the goods have been loaded by the buyer.
 When such a request is made, the seller may receive a bill of lading with an onboard notation.
 In this case, the seller is responsible for sending this bill of lading to the buyer via banks.

 Insurance coverage at different levels in CIF (Cost, Insurance and Freight) and CIP (Carriage and Insurance Paid to) delivery methods: